Lipid digestion: steps, enzymes, and products

 As previously seen, most of the phospholipids in the intestinal lumen are of biliary origin, and only a small fraction derives from diet.
 In the bile, phospholipids form micelles with cholesterol and bile salts, and in the intestinal lumen they are distributed between the lipid droplets and these micelles, with a preference for the latter.
 And in the micelles, phospholipids, mostly phosphatidylcholine, act as a substrate.
 In the case of phosphatidylcholine, a free fatty acid and lysophosphatidylcholine, a lysophospholipid, are the reaction products.

-In pancreatic juice, it is present phospholipase A1 as well, which removes the fatty acid at the sn-1 position of the phospholipid.
+Pancreatic juice contains phospholipase A1 as well, which removes the fatty acid at the sn-1 position of the phospholipid.

 In the intestinal mucosa, there seems to be a third, modest, phospholipase activity, thanks to an intrinsic membrane enzyme.
 This enzyme is called phospholipase B or retinyl ester hydrolase, being active also on vitamin A esters.